Deploy And Set Desktop Wallpaper, Lock Screen Images, Outlook Signature & Screensaver Using Microsoft Intune

 Within the email templates (HTM, RTF, and TXT), we inserted placeholders that will act as markers into which user attributes like ‘FirstName,’ ‘LastName,’ ‘Email,’ ‘Address,’ etc. will be substituted.

-There are two types of Microsoft Outlook signatures:
+There are three types of Microsoft Outlook signatures:

-We’ll use the following guidelines when designing and creating the Outlook email signature templates for the ‘New‘ and ‘Reply‘ signatures.
+We’ll use the following guidelines when designing and creating the Outlook email signature templates for the ‘New‘, ‘Reply‘, and ‘Web‘ signatures.

-The total file size of each Outlook signature and its assets cannot exceed 10 MB, and we recommend keeping the number of characters for each HTM file below 25,000.
+The total file size of each Outlook signature and its assets cannot exceed 10 MB, and we recommend keeping the number of characters for HTM files below 25,000 for New/Reply signatures and 8000 for web signatures.

 New message signature: A new message signature is used when composing a new Microsoft Outlook message.
 It should include a ‘wpsecure_new.htm’ HTML file and optionally include a ‘wpsecure_new.txt’ file, a ‘wpsecure_new.rtf’ file, and an optional ‘wpsecure_new_files’ directory that contains resource files like images, CSS, etc.